AvaN0x/AdezouRP/resources/[ava]/[others]/dpemotes/README.md

 **A:** Usually the person who created them will provide code snippets for adding animations to dpemotes.
 If for whatever reason they haven't, you should contact them.

+We have however added code to hopefully make it a lot easier to add shared emotes.

 ----------------------

 **Q: How do I reset the SQL keybinds?**